nearform/get-jwks/README.md

 const jwk = await getJwks.getJwk({
   domain: 'https://exampe.com/',
   alg: 'token_alg',
-  kid: 'token_kid'
+  kid: 'token_kid',
 })
 ```

-Calling the asynchronous function `getJwk` will fetch the [JSON Web Key](https://tools.ietf.org/html/rfc7517), and verify if any of the public keys matches the `alg` and `kid` values of your JWT token.
+Calling the asynchronous function `getJwk` will fetch the [JSON Web Key](https://tools.ietf.org/html/rfc7517), and verify if any of the public keys matches the provided `alg` and `kid` values.
 It will cache the matching key so if called again it will not make another request to retrieve a JWKS.
+It will also use a cache to store stale values which is used in case of errors as a fallback mechanism.

-- `domain`: A string containing the domain (ie: `https://www.example.com/`) from which the library should fetch the JWKS. `get-jwks` will add the JWKS location (`.well-known/jwks.json`) to form the final url (ie: `https://www.example.com/.well-known/jwks.json`).
+- `domain`: A string containing the domain (e.g. `https://www.example.com/`, with or without trailing slash) from which the library should fetch the JWKS. `get-jwks` will add the JWKS location (`.well-known/jwks.json`) to form the final url (ie: `https://www.example.com/.well-known/jwks.json`).
 - `alg`: The alg header parameter represents the cryptographic algorithm used to secure the token.
 You will find it in your decoded JWT.
 - `kid`: The kid is a hint that indicates which key was used to secure the JSON web signature of the token.
 You will find it in your decoded JWT.